Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 188
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 188/Newspaper reports from 1882

 No. 15 - Pommiers.